stephanbracke/intermagnet-technical-manual/chapters/submitdata/standardsformeans.rst

 .. _sub_dat_mean_std_missing:

-Rule For Missing 1-minute Values
+Rule for Missing 1-minute Values
 --------------------------------

 When mean values are to be calculated the question of how to